FAQ questions for parents and racers:

 What do the racers do during a regular training day?

-Racers will meet their coaches in the Valley area booted up and ready to go due to COVID 19.
+Racers will meet their coaches in the SUMMIT area.
 Once gate training starts, our training trail is ONLY for racers and coaches.
 Nobody else is allowed on the trail until the trail is opened to the public by Ski Patrol.
 This is for everybody's safety!

 Make sure your child visits the bathroom BEFORE they get all bundled up and you have to undress them again!!!